Waltzing Matilda: Christina's manuscripts

 It is not known when Banjo wrote to Christina or where Christina was when the manuscripts were written.
-Christina may have still been in Queensland or she may have returned to Melbourne.
-Christina wrote at least 3 full drafts of the song.
+She may have still been in Queensland or she may have returned to Melbourne.
+She wrote at least three full drafts of the song.
 She kept one, now known as the Macpherson manuscript.
 She sent one to Banjo and gave another to W. B. Bartlam, the manager of a station adjoining Dagworth at the time.
 This one is now known as the Bartlam-Roulston manuscript.
 The Bartlam-Roulston manuscript has the correct notes at the beginning of bar 9, indicating that it was written after the Macpherson manuscript.
-The manuscript that she kept was passed down to her sister, Margaret (McArthur) who in turn passed it down to her daughter, Diana (Baillieu).
+The manuscript that Christina kept was passed down to her sister, Margaret (McArthur) who in turn passed it down to her daughter, Diana (Baillieu).
 It was made public in 1992 and was later donated it to the National Library of Australia.
 The Bartlams knew what their manuscript was, but no one believed them until 1971.
 This allowed some myths about the song to grow.
 Both full drafts and the first draft are held at the National Library of Australia.
 The manuscript sent to Paterson was lost.